MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/fixed-assets/tasks/create-depreciation-proposal.md

 4. Select **Post**.

 > [!NOTE]
 > In Microsoft Dynamics Finance 365 version 10.0.42, fixed asset journals are excluded from the automatic splitting of large financial journals feature.
 Additionally, an option has been added to the fixed asset journal header to enable transactions to be posted via batch jobs.
-This feature has been backported to version 10.0.39 through the appropriate update installation.
+This feature has been backported to version 10.0.39 and later versions through the appropriate update installation.

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]